DataCloud-project/DIS-PIPE/README.md

 It provides dedicated *segmentation*, *abstraction*, and *filtering* functionalities to transform the (collected) event data into an interpretable event log by extrapolating relevant fragments for an effective pipeline discovery.
 We implemented **DIS-PIPE-Event-Log-Manager** as a standalone tool developed using Java SE 8, Python 3.9 and C.-->

 ## Deployment
 The DIS-PIPE tool is deployed on a single host as shown in the figure below.
 From the browser is possible to access DIS-PIPE at the following link: http://94.177.218.70:7778/.
-As the request comes in the backend will process it and the user is able to perform the funcionalities provided above.
+As the request comes in the backend will process it and the user is able to perform the functionalities provided above.

 <p align="center">